papas8105/pebble-game/README.md

-This is game simulated in matlab, which can be used to approximate pi.
+This is a game simulated in matlab, which can be used to approximate pi.